Creating a unique and authentic path is spiritual freedom. It’s easier to do than you think. All you need are the right tools.

 Otherwise, keep moving but don’t forget to stop and rest.
 A point often overlooked is that you’ll need time to relax and normalize what you are learning.
 You’ll need time to understand the lessons.
 Always ask yourself the question, “what is the lesson.”
 Life is all about lessons.
 Listen to your heart.

 Above all, keep a Spiritual Journal.
 Consider it your bible.
 You’ll have several over time, and they will be a helpful resource.
 It’s the best way of documenting your journey.
 A journal will help you spot roadblocks on the path.
 I will also help you see your incremental growth.
 Practice automatic writing often.
 Look for messages of wisdom in your handwriting.

 It is equally important to help others find their spiritual path.
 Helping others is part of the lesson.
 You’ll never understand something better than when you teach others.
 Don’t discount this part of your journey.
 You may walk your path, but that doesn’t mean you must walk it alone.

 We all want to be free.
-Creating your own path is the doorway to spiritual freedom.
+Creating “your own path” is the doorway to spiritual freedom.
 The first steps on this journey aren’t as hard as you think.
-You can find your own way, and you don’t need religion.
+You don’t need religion.
 All you need are the proper tools.

 (1) Abrahamic Religions, Wikipedia